+Given the suitability of ML approaches to deal with image processing, ML-driven perception is introduced mainly from the view of vision-based perception.
 Giving that perception tasks can be applied on different ITS topics and scopes, we elected the ITS topic focused by each related work focused alongside the ML approaches utilized and the role performed by ML.
 Considering the topics surveyed, four major categories for tasks were profiled: road, vehicles, users, and networking.
-These categories and all the information related to them are grouped within Table 4.
+These categories and all the information related to them are grouped within Table V.

-4.1 Perception of Road
+A. Perception of Road

 Traffic flow and behavior are affected by different road transportation elements.
 Roads, freeways, and bridges are full of signaling infrastructure responsible for dictating traffic flow (e.g., road surface markings and traffic signals) and enforcing the desired traffic behavior (e.g., road signs).
-Road condition (e.g., road integrity and wetness level) and surrounding scene (e.g., obstacles, trees, and guardrails) are also relevant, given their impact on driving behavior [131, 132].
+Road condition (e.g., road integrity and wetness level) and surrounding scene (e.g., obstacles, trees, and guardrails) are also relevant, given their impact on driving behavior [132, 133].
 Because of this, the road has useful information that can be utilized by applications.
-For instance, in co-operative driving, the vehicle needs to be aware of other vehicles and road conditions to define a driving policy [132].
+For instance, in co-operative driving, the vehicle needs to be aware of other vehicles and road conditions to define a driving policy [133].
 Therefore, the role of road perception is to make the information present in the road available for ITS applications.

-4.1.1 Perception of Road Signs

-Road signs are installed at the side or above roads to give instructions with different shapes, colors, and text.
+1) Perception of Road Signs: Road signs are installed at the side or above roads to give instructions with different shapes, colors, and text.
 Given the high number of road signs, it is too expensive to install and maintain a sensing infrastructure in each one of them.
-Thus, the perception of road signs is mostly realized by visiondriven system embedded in each vehicle.
+Thus, the perception of road signs is mostly realized by vision-driven system embedded in each vehicle.

-As a typical pattern recognition task, the accuracy of the road signs perception mainly depends on the feature extractor and the classifier [133].
-In the beginning, ML approaches, like SVM [70, 71] and RF [72], were used as classifiers with handcrafted features.
+As a typical pattern recognition task, the accuracy of the road signs perception mainly depends on the feature extractor and the classifier [134].
+In the beginning, ML approaches, like SVM [71, 72] and RF [73], were used as classifiers with hand-crafted features.
 These ML approaches are still insufficient to deal with the not typical (or regular or conforming) images.
 DNN offers methods for automatic learning of deep features, which are stored in massive data.
-Especially, CNN [73-75] showed its outstanding capabilities of feature-learning in the road signs perception.
+Especially, CNN [74-76] showed its outstanding capabilities of feature-learning in the road signs perception.

 Although the CNN-based methods demonstrated their efficiency for this kind of application, they still have some drawbacks.
 CNN-based approaches usually deal with images in RGB space, which have a negative effect on the representation learning of CNN, in particular, due to non-uniform color distribution and information coupling of RGB space.
-For instance, DP-KELM [76], which is a kernel extreme learning machine (ELM) classifier with deep
+For instance, DP-KELM [77], which is a kernel extreme learning machine (ELM) classifier with deep perceptual (DP) features, is a learning method from the perceptual LAB color space instead of the RGB space.
+On the other hand, when the sign recognition task uses a video instead of a single image, DNN-based methods may obtain good results but they

-Table 4: Researches on ML-based Perception for ITS
+TABLE V: Researches on ML-based Perception for ITS